-The DTT telephone has two Audio Modes Handset and Hands-free.
+The "Zone 1" Phone has two Audio Modes Handset and Hands-free.
 The LCD display will show the current status of the Audio mode.
-The [\uparrow] key and [\downarrow] key are volume control keys.
+The $[\uparrow]$ key and $[\downarrow]$ key are volume control keys.
 Pressing these two keys will adjust the volume of the current hearing device a.
 Handset mode:

 When the phone is on hook or while it is off hook in Hands-free Mode, removing the handset from the cradle will set the phone to the Handset Mode.
-In this mode the speaker and the hands-free microphone are off.
+In this mode, the speaker and the hands-free microphone are off.
 The headset receiver and microphone are off if the headset is configured to replace the speaker.
 The volume control keys will adjust the volume on the handset earpiece volume.
 The phone will go back to on hook if the handset is returned to the cradle.